 Mathematical Discoveries:- In Aryabhatiya Indian Mathematical Literature was extensively mentioned.
 The Vedic way to solve mathematical problems was explored and unsurprisingly this has also survived to modern times.
 The details of algebra, arithmetic, plane trigonometry, spherical trigonometry were discussed.
 He followed the Sanskrutik tradition or method of calculations that were prevalent in the Vedic Times.
 The title of ‘Father Of Algebra’ was given to Aryabhata, due to his notable understanding and explanation of planetary systems using it.
 Aryabhata correctly concluded the value of pi up to 2 decimal places, 3.14.
 He also used null coefficients and very rightly was aware of the use of zero in such a place.
 He used Sanskritic tradition that was mainly denoted by letters and alphabets, unlike the Brahmi numerals.

-Astronomy Discoveries:- Aryabhatta rightly insisted that the earth rotates daily on its own axis around the sun and the movement of stars appeared to be because of the relative motion caused due to rotation of the earth.
+Astronomy Discoveries:- Aryabhatta rightly insisted that the earth rotates daily on its axis around the sun and the movement of stars appeared to be because of the relative motion caused due to the rotation of the earth.
 This was in contrast to the then very popular belief that it was the sky that rotates.
-Rightly with calculated evidence, it was explained heliocentrism is the rotation of planets around the sun, axially.
+With calculated evidence, it was explained that heliocentrism is the rotation of planets around the sun, axially.

 The geocentric model of the solar system was described by Aryabhata, scientifically explaining the solar and lunar eclipses.
 He also estimated the length of the year to be 365 days 6 hours 12 minutes 30 seconds which only deviates from today’s calculations by 3 minutes 20 seconds.